 Medications that continue to sit in the medicine cabinet can be abused.
 Rates of prescription drug abuse are frighteningly high, as are the number of the number of accidental poisonings and overdoses due to these drugs.
 What’s more is that most people abusing prescription pain relievers obtained them from a friend or relative which re-emphasizes the importance of disposing of these medications properly.
 Medications that remain in the home are also at risk of being stolen and sold, which is called diversion.
 Diverted medications will end up fueling another person’s addiction to the medication.

-Leftover medications can be accidentally used incorrectly.
+Leftover medications can be accidently used incorrectly.
 By disposing of unused medications properly, you’ll avoid health problems from accidentally taking the wrong medications, taking too much of the same medications, or taking a medication that is too old to work well.
 Medications in the home are a leading cause of accidental poisonings.

 Prescription Drug Take-Back Events and Permanent Drop-boxes are the safest way to dispose of unused medications.
 Most people do not know how to correctly dispose of unused medications which can lead to potential health and safety hazards.
-In fact, improper flushing of medications down the toilet can end up affecting our drinking water sources.
+In fact, improper flushing of medications down the toilet can end up effecting our drinking water sources.

 Collection sites in every local community can be found by going clicking here.
 This site will be continuously updated with new take-back locations.